stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Dependencies Between Units

-By design, this tooling does not specify or enforce any dependencies between infrastructure components.
+This tooling does not specify or enforce any dependencies between infrastructure components.
 You are free to run operations on separate components in parallel whenever you believe that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-Similarly, there are no restrictions on how you can run tasks on multiple units.
+Similarly, there are no restrictions on how you run tasks on multiple units.
 You can use any method that can call Task several times with the required variables.
 For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.